Grandfather of National Zoo's Panda Cubs Dies

 Even more notable is that Pan Pan did it without much assistance from laboratory science.
 In 2012, as the National Zoo was in the seventh year of a panda-cub drought, one of its research scientists told the Washington Post that Pan Pan was a “really good natural breeder.”
 (He might have even been so active that he shallowed the panda gene pool.)

 Tian Tian, meanwhile, was famously dismissed as a “clueless breeder with flawed technique.”
-His three offspring with Mei Xiang were all produced through the artificial insemination.
+His three offspring with Mei Xiang were all produced through artificial insemination.